rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 Where spring is our "large" season, lasting roughly from March to June, the sekki calendar breaks it down into six small seasons: _start of spring_, _rain waters_, _the going-out of the worms_, _vernal equinox_, _clear and bright_, and _rain for harvests_.[^2] Both describe a similar period of time, but one does so with a precision that feels much more human.

-These days, I increasingly find myself using sekki as a calendar for my own phases.
+These days, I increasingly find myself using sekki as a calendar.

 On one hand, it's nice to have a calendar so explicitly based on the surrounding environment; you’re encouraged to look up and notice what's different today, that the crickets are no longer chirping and that time has gone by.